Thelastpoet/service-marketplace/roadmap.md

-Complete Feature Roadmap for Production-Ready Service Marketplace 📊 Current State Analysis
+Complete Feature Roadmap for Production-Ready Shule za Kenya 📊 Current State Analysis
 The platform currently has a solid foundation with authentication, basic directory, and lead management.
 However, it needs significant enhancements to be production-ready.